 The prospectus also says that Royal Bank can redeem these preferred shares on 2014 Feb.
 24 for $25.
 But an investor buying now is paying $27.80.
 That’s a loss of $2.80 per share.
 The 21 quarterly payments left until the redemption date add up to $8.20.
 That leaves the investor a profit of only $5.40.
 Taking the present value of the share purchase, dividends, and $25 redemption, the yield works out to only 3.96%.

-Another consideration for taxable accounts is that the $8.20 will be taxed as dividends and the $2.80 will be a capital loss (according to Royal Bank document Considerations for Preferred Share Investors).
+Another consideration for taxable accounts is that for most Canadians the $8.20 will be taxed as dividends and the $2.80 will be a capital loss.

-Preferred shares are worth considering along with other fixed-income investments, but it pays to understand the fine print and tax consequences to make an informed decision.
+Preferred shares are worth considering along with other fixed-income investments, but to make an informed decision, it pays to understand their risks along with the fine print and tax consequences.